-Port of Tallinn sees new revenue generation opportunities in all its business lines: in the cargo, passenger, real estate and shipping business.
+For 2027, Port of Tallinn has planned moderate growth opportunities in all its business sectors – transport of goods and passengers as well as real estate and shipping business.

 In cargo segment during the next five years we shall continue to increase the competitiveness of the freight corridors passing through Estonia together with all the participants of the logistics chain.
 Exponential growth in offshore wind provides unique opportunity for becoming construction and maintenance port and replacement of fossil fuels with renewables, biofuels and alternative energy creates new opportunities for handling new cargo groups.
 Due to the changing global supply chains, our cargo ports grow their importance as multimodal HUBs, North-South corridor movements increase and related to the nearshoring trend we aim to exploit more widely the industrial park areas in Muuga Harbour and Paldiski South Harbour.

 In passenger transport, which is the sector that has been affected the most by the corona pandemic, the clear target is on restoring the volume of passengers both on regular lines as well as the volume of serviced cruise ships.
 We have a clear focus on establishing green corridors on Tallinn-Helsinki and Tallinn-Stockholm routes and the investments of this field are directed in improving the passenger service infrastructure and establishing environmentally sustainable solutions for ships, buildings, and passengers.

 In real estate segment we shall also continue creating attractive urban environment and carrying out the development plan of the Old City Harbour, i.e., Masterplan 2030.
 During 2023-2027 the focus is on starting developments in the North sector and creating a state-of-the-art area opened to the sea.